Rehabilitation Psychology

 See our brochure, Postdoctoral Residency Admissions, Support, and Initial Placement Data.

-NEW: In 2022, Program Director Kirk Stucky PsyD had 10 publications in 2 in press!
+NEW: In December 2023, Program Director Kirk Stucky PsyD received the Services Advocacy Award from the American Psychological Association!
 See his bio to find out more.

 This APA-accredited program in Rehabilitation Psychology also provides heavy emphasis on clinical neuropsychology practice in diverse practice settings.
 In accordance with the Baltimore Conference Guidelines, fellows receive intensive training and obtain experience in the delivery of rehabilitation psychology and neuropsychology services in both inpatient and outpatient settings.
 The program aspires to prepare the trainee for a career in hospital practice with a special emphasis on being part of an interdisciplinary team.
 Upon completion, fellows are prepared for board-certification, leadership, and supervisory roles in a variety of practice settings.
 Training also prioritizes prerequisites for board-certification as a rehabilitation psychologist.